chinmaye03/User_data/README.md

   2.Analyzing the dataset
   3.Train and test the dataset
   4.Data exploration
-  5.Accuracy report is provided by confusion matrix,performance measure accuracy and visualizing the performance model.
+  5.Accuracy report is provided by confusion matrix,performance measure accuracy and visualizing the performance model